 - There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.

-- When installing the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the proper direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When putting in the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
+In most cases, the arrow should point towards the main part (or top) of the furnace.